aspect-build/homebrew-aspect/README.md

 ## How do I install the Aspect CLI?

-`brew install aspect-build/aspect/aspect`
+`brew install aspect-build/aspect/aspect-legacy`

-Or `brew tap aspect-build/aspect` and then `brew install aspect`.
+Or `brew tap aspect-build/aspect` and then `brew install aspect-legacy`.

 ## Documentation